CIGRE Science & Engineering Editor-in-Chief

 - Rapid publication – the time from submission to publication can be from 6-9 months depending on the revisions required.

-Although the scores are fairly low as CSE was only Scopus registered in 2020, the progress is impressive with citations increasing from 0,4 in 2020 to 0,6 in 2021 and 0,8 to September this year.
-This implies that at present there are 80 citations for 101 documents published or 80%.
+I am very pleased to announce that the CiteScore for February 2023 has reached unity with 97 citations from 101 documents.
+This is an impressive increase from 0,4 in 2020 to 0,6 in 2021 and 0,8 to September 2022.
 The magazine also boasts a high impact as it is free download and reaches experts in over 90 countries belonging to the CIGRE family.